kids encyclopedia robot

 LMDE 2 'Betsy' running Cinnamon 2.8

 LMDE 2 (a.k.a.
 Betsy) was released on April 10, 2015.
-LMDE 2 is based on Debian Stable, but receives automatic updates to the latest versions of MintTools and the installed desktop environment before they are released into the Mint Main edition.
-LMDE 2 is available with both the MATE and Cinnamon desktop environments.
+LMDE 2 was based on Debian Jessie, and received automatic updates to the latest versions of MintTools and the installed desktop environment before they were released into the Mint Main edition.
+LMDE 2 was available with both the MATE and Cinnamon desktop environments.
 Both image versions received an update in January 2017.
 As of the start of 2019, this version is no longer supported.

-LMDE 2 remains based on sysvinit but with a 'functional logind' from systemd.
+Unlike the Debian version it was based on, LMDE 2 remained based on sysvinit but with a 'functional logind' from systemd.

 LMDE 3

 LMDE 3 (a.k.a.
-Cindy) is 'very likely' to complete the switch to systemd from sysvinit.
-It is based on Debian Stretch, and was released on August 31, 2018, shipping as a single edition with Cinnamon.
+Cindy) completed the switch from sysvinit to systemd.
+It was based on Debian Stretch, and released on August 31, 2018, shipping as a single edition with Cinnamon.
 As of July 1, 2020, this version is no longer supported.

 LMDE 4

 LMDE 4 (a.k.a.
-Debbie) is based on Debian Buster (version 10), and was released on March 20, 2020.
-This version ships as a single edition using Cinnamon.
+Debbie) was based on Debian Buster (version 10), and was released on March 20, 2020.
+This version shipped a single edition using Cinnamon.

 LMDE 5

 LMDE 5 (a.k.a.
-Elsie) is based on Debian Bullseye (version 11), and was released on March 20, 2022.
-It ships with the Cinnamon desktop environment and supports both amd64 and i386 architectures.
+Elsie) was based on Debian Bullseye (version 11), and was released on March 20, 2022.
+It shipped with the Cinnamon desktop environment and supported both amd64 and i386 architectures.

 LMDE 6

-Linux Mint Debian Edition 6 "Faye" enters public beta with Debian Bookworm base, Cinnamon 5.8, and enhanced features, but only for testing purposes.
+Linux Mint Debian Edition 6 "Faye" entered public beta with Debian Bookworm base, Cinnamon 5.8, and enhanced features, but only for testing purposes.
 LMDE 6 was released on 27 September 2023.

 Development